postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/view-and-analyze-api-reports.md

 > You cannot currently download or export your reports.

-Postman reports track data sent only through the request builder but not through Newman, collection runs, or monitors.
+Postman reports track data sent only through the request builder, and not through Newman, collection runs, or monitors.
 However, failed test runs generate reports using collection runs.

 > You cannot view the details of entities you do not have access to.